 Jan was born in Tholey, Germany in 1991 and obtained a Bachelor’s and a Master’s degree in Chemistry from the Saarland University.
 In 2018 he finished his PhD in the field of natural product synthesis at the Institute for Organic Chemistry (Saarbrücken, Germany).
 In October 2018 he joined the group to get more insight into prebiotic metabolism.
 Outside work, he likes cooking, travelling, doing sports and is interested in programming and crafting.

 Sreejith Varma (MSc 2014, Pune)

 Sreejith was born and brought up in the south Indian city of Cochin.
 He completed his Bachelor’s and Master’s studies at IISER Pune.
 He began his PhD studies in our group in September 2015, with a focus on understanding how amino acids could be synthesized and polymerized in the context of a carbon-fixing prebiotic metabolism.
 He has already published 3 papers with the group.
 In his spare time he enjoys trekking, travelling, origami, doing crazy (funny/amazing) science experiments, training himself to be a crazy scientist, cooking and classical violin.
-Sreejith successfully defended his thesis in October 2018 and will head off to a postdoctoral position after a couple more months finishing things up.
+Sreejith successfully defended his thesis in October 2018 and will head off to a postdoctoral position at Charité Hospital in Berlin in February 2019.

 Vuk Vukovic (MSc 2015, Strasbourg)